Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Ethics Statement

 \section{Ethics Statement}

 We make our data and code publicly available to ensure long-term reproducibility and enable others to build upon our work.
 The released speeches were collected by \citet{slonim2021autonomous}, which examines ethical concerns regarding the data annotation.
+We note that some debate topics in this dataset involve sensitive issues, and certain speeches could be considered offensive to some readers.

-Our analysis reveals potential risks of LLM misuse, though we recognize that studying these risks poses its own ethical challenges.
+Our analysis also reveals potential risks of LLM misuse, though we recognize that studying these risks poses its own ethical challenges.
 For example, our findings could be used to identify models that excel at generating persuasive text beyond human capabilities and misuse them.
 This underscores the critical need for robust system safeguards and ethical deployment guidelines to prevent dangerous use.
-We used AI assistants for grammatical corrections and code writing (e.g., GitHub Copilot).